BruceLampson/bitwise/README.md

 2. PHP's Bitwise Operators

-#Bits, Bytes, and Binary Math
+#Bits, Bytes, Binary and Hex Math

 ###BINARY MATH INTRODUCTION

 The bitwise operators utilize something called Binary Math.
 If you already know binary math, skip ahead.
 Binary math is a BASE 2 numbering system, where as our normal everyday numbering system is a BASE 10 system.
 Think back to elementary school where we learned numbers this way...

 Think of the number 4768.
-Thats a normal everyday decimal number.
+That's a normal everyday decimal number.

 If you write that out full its 4 THOUSAND, 7 HUNDRED, 6 TENS, 8 ONES or (4 * 103) + (7 * 102) + (6 * 101) + (8 * 100) = 4768